 The dentist will place the shell on the front of your tooth.
 Veneers are considered a cosmetic treatment.
 The treatment is not suitable for teeth that have significant decay or other forms of damage.

 A pretty crown can also deliver drastic cosmetic results.
 A crown completely encases a tooth in a “cap” that looks natural.
 The main difference between a crown and a veneer is that former offers more protection for the tooth.

 Patients do not seek a veneer to strengthen a tooth, but a crown does reinforce a tooth following cavity treatment or a root canal.
 It is used when a large filling will not work.

 A veneer is very thin while a crown is thicker (2mm).
 Crowns are also better suited for teeth that have suffered from significant damage.
 Patients who have very decayed teeth may not be a candidate for porcelain veneers.
 The cosmetic treatment requires healthy enamel to attach to.
 Both treatment options generally have good success rates.
 One of the main differences between the two treatment options is the durability of the attachments.

 Crowns require more removal of natural tooth structure.
 The restoration is thicker, meaning that enough enamel has to be removed to make room for the restoration.

 If you have a very decayed tooth, this can actually be a good thing.
 That’s because most of the structure that is removed would be unhealthy anyway.

 After your tooth is prepared, you may be fitted with temporary crowns.
-If you are still unsure which option is better for you, Dr. Fondriest will advise you toward the best treatment option.
+If you are still unsure which option is better for you, your dentist can advise you toward the best treatment option.
 A crown can cost a little more, but the prosthetic will also last longer on average.